Abubakar-rashid/WebScrapping_and_Automation/README.md

 # WebScrapping_and_Automation
-This github repo includes all the web scrapping and web automation task that i did for clients
+### This github repository includes my work of WebAutomation and WebScrapping during past 3 months, These scripts uses widly known **Pyhton** Librariy **Selenium** as its technolgy stack